 To test the protein replacement therapy that he developed, Payne collaborated with Puccio, using the mouse model she created to mimic FA.
 He built on that work by creating a synthetic frataxin protein and using a protein fragment called a transactivator of transcription, or TAT, to deliver it to mitochondria.

 When his team tried their protein replacement therapy in Puccio’s mice, the animals “lived much longer and their heart function was much better,” Payne said.

 Although the symptoms that people most associate with Friedreich’s ataxia are movement and balance problems, the major cause of death is heart malfunction, doctors say.

-One encouraging observation on Payne team’s protein replacement findings was that “we were putting a human protein back into a mouse, which was not a normal protein for the mouse to have, and yet it still would work,” he said.
+An encouraging part of Payne’s protein replacement work was that “we were putting a human protein back into a mouse, which was not a normal protein for the mouse to have, and yet it still would work,” he said.

-“It didn’t rescue them all the way [from FA symptoms], but it did rescue them enough” to show that protein replacement would work in the disease, he said, adding that the heart deterioration that affects Friedreich’s ataxia is “very silent, so it’s important for a patient with FA to see a cardiologist.”
+“It didn’t rescue them all the way [from FA symptoms], but it did rescue them enough” to show that protein replacement would work in the disease, he said.
+He added that the heart deterioration that affects Friedreich’s ataxia is “very silent, so it’s important for a patient with FA to see a cardiologist.”